humanoid-path-planner/hpp-core/README.md

 This package implements path planning algorithms for kinematic chains.
-Kinematic chains are represented by class hpp::model::Device.
+Kinematic chains are represented by class hpp::pinocchio::Device.

-The main classes are:
+### The main classes are:

     * hpp::core::Problem: defines a canonical path planning problem,
     * hpp::core::PathPlanner: implements an algorithm to solve a problem,